maxshuty/react-workouts/README.md

 # TODOs

-There are many TODO's in here for various things like adding more accessibility, Jets tests, etc.
+There are many TODO's in here for various things like adding more accessibility, Jets tests, and other cleanup.

 # Create React App Info